Alignment of Density Maps in Wasserstein Distance: Related Work

 In the context of density map alignment that we consider, the optimization approach \eqref{eq:alignment problem} is most often adopted, which is then solved by gradient-based or exhaustive search-based methods.
 Setting $d$ as the $L^2$ distance, \eqref{eq:alignment problem} is equivalent to correlation maximization

 where $\langle \cdot,\cdot\rangle_{L^2}$ denotes the $L^2$ inner product.
 The Chimera package \citep{pettersen2004ucsf} implements a steepest ascent algorithm for solving \eqref{eq:cross-corr} by relying on an initial alignment that is close to the true one, which is usually done manually by the user. \cite{chirikjian2004rotational} proposes using Kullback–Leibler divergence as the loss function which is later optimized with gradient descent, but no simulations are presented.
-Setting $d$ as an entropic regularization of the 2-Wasserstein distance, the recent work \cite{riahi2022alignot} solves \eqref{eq:alignment problem} with stochastic gradient descent after subsampling the volumes using topology representing network \citep{martinetz1994topology}.
-This is the only work we are aware of that employs Wasserstein-based distances for the alignment problem.
+Setting $d$ as an entropic regularization of the 2-Wasserstein distance, the recent work \cite{riahi2023alignot} solves \eqref{eq:alignment problem} with stochastic gradient descent by iteratively computing the optimal transport plans.
 Improved results are obtained over Chimera but the algorithm still requires the initial alignment to be within certain range of the true one.
+Extending such ideas, \cite{riahi2023empot} uses Gromov-Wasserstein distance for partial alignment of density maps.
+These are the only works we are aware of that employ Wasserstein-based distances for the alignment problem.
+Our proposed method differs from \cite{riahi2023alignot,riahi2023empot} by employing Bayesian optimization and not involving explicit calculation of transport plans.

 For this reason, exhaustive search-based methods are also popular and appear necessary.
 One subcategory of works in this direction attempts to search for the best alignment over a dense grid of translations and rotations that maximizes \eqref{eq:cross-corr}.
 Since the number of grid points is typically large, the key to these methods is a fast algorithm for computing \eqref{eq:cross-corr} given a pair of $v$ and $R$ \citep{kyatkin2000algorithms,chen2013fast,rangan2022radial}.
 This can be achieved by expanding the correlation in spherical harmonic bases (with the efficient spherical Fourier transform \citep{healy2002ffts}) and using the fact that rotation corresponds to application of Wigner-D matrices.
 Translations can be treated similarly with fast Fourier transform techniques.
 Existing packages include Xmipp \citep{de2013xmipp}, and EMAN2 \citep{tang2007eman2} which employs a hierarchical tree-based algorithm.